Fanta0990/WHSTechNotes/journal.md

 # October 7, 2024
 The Job im intrested in is Astronomy and its about studing celestial objects like Stars and planets.
 Its required you have a PH.D in Astronomy, Physics, or any related feilds also knowlage in math, writting, verbal speaking and problem solving.
 To increass the growth you can do training or networking sorces.
 This actually does not corilate with computer science to my knolage and to be honesty this is just stuff i wish to know

+# October 18, 2024
+Coding can improve problem solving skills by trying to find out what is wrong and how to fix it in certain sensrios.
+Coding can inhance problem solving skills as said in the last question which could help solve diffrent problems outside of coding.
+Coding can inhance creativity by having the person creat new lines of code, making games, or making something like a robot to work the way they want to

 # October 25, 2024
 Ai could be good for helping people do simple math problems and explaining it thoughly or to ask very simple questions that could help you fix something or be able to do something a lot simpliler.
 Ai could also be bad by making art instead of actual humans who have passions and dreams as well of taking jobs like art or Animation/ movies.
 There is more bad things about AI current day than good like in the past.

+# October 29, 2024
+Technology can be a big part of the election like how Kamala harris are making memes for the election or how donald trump posted about working at mcdonalds.
+People are able to spread true or false informations about the people who are running as president and to be able to post the ralleies that happen to be anble to anaylze and pin point certain information.